stigcq/livefeed-api/README.md

 though there might be bugs.
 Add media and set avatar works in the api, but not clientside demo yet (and use curl to invoke them).

+## Contribute

+If you find this project interesting and want help, either on API or frontend, drop me a message at stigcq at yahoo dot com.